AB-1010/DnD/README.md

 ___
 ### _Changelog_
 * Sorcerers: You have an additional number of sorcery points equal to your proficiency bonus.
-* _you know what? fuck it, we are going on an epic saga involving god-like characters this time._
 * When a character at 0 hit points regains hit points, they instantly become conscious and heal as per usual.
 However, they are still incapacitated until the end of their next turn.
 * Whenever you fail a concentration check, you gain the dazed condition until the end of your next turn. <sub>[If you are concentrating on a spell and become dazed, you lose concentration on that spell and it immediately fails.
 While dazed, you cannot concentrate on spells.] </sub>